indiesoftby/defold-liveupdate-reszip/README.md

--- We check if resources are missing and also check the version of the currently -- mounted resources using the resource file name.
+-- We check if resources are missing and also check the version of the currently -- mounted resources using the resource file name. local missing_resources = collectionproxy.missing_resources(excluded_proxy_url) if not reszip.version_match(zip_filename) or next(missing_resources) ~= nil then
---
--- So the idea is to give a new name to the resources file when building the project, -- so that reszip knows that this version of the game requires a completely different -- resources file (even if missing_resources function tells us that the resources -- are not missing). local missing_resources = collectionproxy.missing_resources(excluded_proxy_url) if not reszip.version_match(zip_filename) or next(missing_resources) ~= nil then
     print("Some resources are missing, so download and mount the resources archive...")